-Using a hand or stand mixer, whip the chilled caramel cream until very soft, slouchy, peaks.
+- Using a hand or stand mixer, whip the chilled caramel cream until very soft, slouchy, peaks.
 Be sure NOT to whip the cream in a plastic bowl or it may not whip properly.
 Reserve the remaining 1/3 of the cream for topping the cake.
 Whip cream on a lower speed for a longer time.
 If you whip the cream on medium speed, instead of high, you will have a smaller air bubble and the cream will have more stability.
 This will also prevent some over whipping.
-See my instagram video to watch me whip the cream properly.

 - Coat the bottom of the prepared pan with about a ¼-inch-thick layer of the cream.
-Line the outside of the pan with the cookies.
+Line the outside of the pan with the graham crackers.

-- Spread a layer of the cream on each cookie and layer them together in the pan.
+- Spread a layer of the cream on each graham cracker and layer them together in the pan.

-- You should end up with about 3 rows of cookies and cream.
-This may vary slightly depending on how large your cookies are.
+- You should end up with about 3 rows of graham crackers and cream.
+This may vary slightly depending on how large your graham crackers are.

-- Cover the top with more of the cream, so the cookies are completely covered.
+- Cover the top with more of the cream, so the graham crackers are completely covered.
 Refrigerate the cake for at least 3 hours or overnight.